snprajwal/brainrot/README.md

 # Brainrot

-An interpreter and (coming soon) optimising compiler for [brainfuck](https://esolangs.org/wiki/Brainfuck), aptly named after the Oxford Word of the Year 2024.
+An optimising interpreter for [brainfuck](https://esolangs.org/wiki/Brainfuck), aptly named after the Oxford Word of the Year 2024.

 # Usage

-To run the Brainrot REPL, simply execute `cargo run`.
+To run the Brainrot REPL, simply execute `cargo run --release`.

-To invoke the interpreter on a `.b` file, pass the file as an argument to the above command, i.e. `cargo run file.b`.
+To invoke the interpreter on a `.b` file, pass the file as an argument to the above command, i.e. `cargo run --release file.b`.

 # Getting started